AvirukBasak/shsc-lang/docs/LanguageDocs.md

 #### Circular References
 This language is unable to detect and manage circular references.
 If a circular reference must be created, it must be a weak reference.
-See [Weak refs](#weak-refs) for more details.
+See [Weak References](#weak-references) for more details.

 Running `tostr` or `io:print` on an object having a circular reference will most likely result in stack overflow or Segmentation fault.